-Before deciding on a career, it is important for students to consider the impact that a chosen career will have on a student’s life.
-This is especially important when it comes to healthcare careers as they can sometimes feel stressful and time consuming by nature.
+Healthcare careers sometimes feel stressful and time consuming by nature.
 It is important to understand the duties of any career a student may decide to pursue.
 Students who are considering a path in respiratory therapy must understand 6 things before becoming a Respiratory Therapist (RT):

-The majority of therapists work from hospitals where they have lengthy shifts and spend long periods of time on their feet caring for patients.
-Individuals who work in hospitals will often work evenings, nights, and weekend hours because most hospitals are open constantly.
+Hospital shifts are long and RT’s spend long periods of time on their feet caring for patients.
+Individuals who work in hospitals will often work evenings, nights and weekend hours to help cover all of the shifts.

 Those who work in home care are responsible for teaching patients or their families how to properly use all of the equipment needed to care for a patient at home.
 During routine visits to patient’s homes they will inspect the equipment to ensure that it is working properly.
 A therapist will also respond to emergency calls for home visits when necessary.

 According to the latest Bureau of Labor Statistics (BLS) statistics, employment of Respiratory Therapists is projected to grow 23% from 2016 – 2026, which they state is “much faster than average.”

 The growth of the middle aged and elderly population is increasing job demand to treat conditions that are common in older age, including permanent damage suffered from diseases such as pneumonia.
 The BLS also conveys that the median annual wage of an RT was about $59,871 in 2017.

 Talk with someone at FNU to discover the degree options at FNU in healthcare at 305-821-3333, or contact us online